Billy McMullen

-Wilbur Anthony McMullen, Jr. (born March 8, 1980) is a former American football wide receiver.
-He was drafted by the Philadelphia Eagles in the third round of the 2003 NFL draft.
-He played college football at Virginia.
+Wilbur Anthony McMullen Jr. (born March 8, 1980) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Philadelphia Eagles in the third round of the 2003 NFL draft.
+He played college football for the Virginia Cavaliers.

-McMullen has also been a member of the Minnesota Vikings, Washington Redskins, Seattle Seahawks, and Detroit Lions.
+McMullen was also a member of the Minnesota Vikings, Washington Redskins, Seattle Seahawks, and Detroit Lions.

 College career

 As a senior at Virginia in 2002, McMullen became the second all-time leading receiver in ACC conference history with 210 career receptions.

 Professional career

 Philadelphia Eagles

-McMullen was a third-round draft pick for the Philadelphia Eagles in the 2003 NFL draft.
+McMullen was a third-round draft pick for the Philadelphia Eagles in the 2003 NFL Draft.
 He scored his first NFL touchdown against the Arizona Cardinals on December 24, 2005.

 Minnesota Vikings

-McMullen was traded to the Vikings on May 18, 2006 for Hank Baskett, an undrafted rookie receiver.
+McMullen was traded to the Vikings on May 18, 2006, for Hank Baskett, an undrafted rookie receiver.
 The move reunited him with Brad Childress, who had been his offensive coordinator in Philadelphia before being hired as head coach of the Vikings.
 He spent one season in Minnesota, hauling in 23 catches for 307 yards and two touchdowns.